1. A healthful winter

-Due to the cold weather in winter the skin pores get blocked.
-As a result the heat in the body gets suppressed causing manifestation of the fire in the abdomen.
+Due to the cold weather in winter, the skin pores get blocked.
+As a result the heat in the body gets suppressed causing its manifestation in the abdomen.
 Since the ability and strength of the body to combat disease is dependant on the heat (agni) in the body they too are good in this season.
 Hence during approximately the four months of winter basic health remains excellent.

 2. Diet based on the season

 2A.
 Dietary indications and contraindications in the winter

 As in this season the fire of the abdomen (jatharagni) is excellent any kind of food is digested easily.
 Hence in this season there are not too many dietary restrictions.
 As nights are longer you feel hungry as soon as you wake up.

 Hence Ayurveda advises eating a full meal to your heart’s content after the morning ablutions.
 As dryness grows in winter ingredients such as sesame seeds, groundnuts, coconut should be bountiful in food.That is the reason for the custom of distributing tilgul (sugar coated sesame seeds) in this season.
 Eat nutritive and suitable foods during this season and improve health.
 As eating between meals is deleterious to health eat well twice a day at a fixed time, to prevent hunger later.
 To improve digestion after a meal eat betel leaf and betelnut (vida).